marcospallanzani/forteframework-worker/README.md

-# FORTE API GENERATOR
+# FORTE FRAMEWORK: WORKER

-This application is in charge to generate a Forte API from the forte-api-skeleton project. the base project is the `forteframework-api-skeleton` repository.
+This library consists of a set of classes that can be used to analyze and modify the content of a configured set of files.

 ## REQUIREMENTS

-This application is built with PHP, ZendFramework and Symfony.
+This application is built on top of ZendFramework and Symfony.

 It also requires the following PHP modules to be installed: